NickNikolaev/Mflix/README.md

-# Mflix-Single-Page-Application
+# Mflix Single Page Application
-Single Page Application About Movies
+Single Page Application, which authenticates and authorizes the user.
+When the user is authenticated, he can add, edit and delete movies.

 The Technologies Used For This Project Are:
 - HTML